muskand2003/Git-and-GitHub-Demo/README.md

 Git-clone ---> We can use to clone any folder from GitHub On our device.
 Git-Status displays the status of the Git

+push Sends the commits from local repository to the remote one